 - 10 slices regular thick cut bacon

-- 3 tbsp bacon fat from the cooked bacon
+- 3 tablespoon bacon fat from the cooked bacon

 - 3 cups sugar